ckonstanski/openstack-presentation/README.md

 tooling and automation that makes it possible for users to manage all aspects of their VMs without the intervention of a system administrator.
-The management of the VMs themselves, networking, storage volumes, SSH keys and more is controlled by tooling that is accessible to the user via a web UI, CLI, REST API, programming API and orchestration services.
+The management of the VMs themselves, networking, storage volumes, object storage, SSH keys and more is controlled by tooling that is accessible to the user via a web UI, CLI, REST API, programming API and orchestration services.

 There are several public cloud platforms in existence.
 Azure, Rackspace, AWS and Google Cloud are a few of the most popular.
 But if you want to run your own private cloud, there are two clear choices:
 Azure or OpenStack.

-OpenStack is the cloud platform that many public cloud providers use.
-Rackspace and NASA invented it in 2010.
-There are a plethora of hosting providers both big and small that use OpenStack without necessarily advertising it as a cloud.

-But the real interest in OpenStack is for implementing your own private cloud.
-There are all sorts of good business reasons to do so, but that is a topic for another presentation.

 Once you decide you want to build a private cloud, your choices are: pay Microsoft for an Azure license, or pay with sweat equity for OpenStack.
 I'm not going to lie to you: implementing OpenStack is not easy.
 But it is free and open source.
 And there is a massive community working on it at all times.
-It is stable and mature enough for companies like CERN, GoDaddy, Charter, Comcast, Verizon, Walmart, Volkswagen and many others to bet their businesses on it.
+It is stable and mature enough for companies like Rackspace, CERN, GoDaddy, Charter, Comcast, Verizon, Walmart, Volkswagen and many others to bet their businesses on it.

+## Evolution of the Cloud

+It is useful to understand why we have cloud platforms.
+They evolved to solve very real business problems.
+IT and baremetal solutions just aren't fast enough to keep up with today's business requirements.
+The cloud is the answer to self-service computing infrastructure.

 ## Basic Components of An OpenStack Cloud

 We'll tackle this from top down, starting with an abstract overview and finishing with the nuts and bolts at the OS level.

-### Abstract Requirements
+### Generic Requirements

 * Virtual machines
   * Images